adrienmaloba/www.diagrams.net-source/_posts/2022-05-10-configure-drawio-app.md

 ### Set default colours
-Add your own colours in the three colour palettes, including the shape styles at the top of the _Style_ tab in the format panel.
+Add your own light and dark mode colours in the three colour palettes, including the shape styles at the top of the _Style_ tab in the format panel.

 Define colours using hex codes, with the hash (``#``) character unless otherwise noted:
 * ``defaultColorSchemes:`` At the top of the _Style_ tab in the format panel.